cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/governance.md

 On the other hand, updating protocol parameters can be done without a software update.

-Until the Voltaire era is released, only the holders of the **genesis delegate keys** can submit and vote on proposals.
+Until the Conway era is released, only **genesis delegate key** holders can submit and vote on proposals.
 From time to time, you will find it useful to deploy a local or private testnet.
 In that case, you will need to use the governance commands to upgrade your network to the desired era.

-Example of a protocol parameter update proposal updating nOpt (the desired number of pools)
+Example of a protocol parameter update proposal updating `nOpt` (the desired number of pools):

 :::note
-Only the holders of the **genesis delegate keys** can create this type of update proposals.
+Only **genesis delegate key** holders can create this type of update proposals.
-This applies to Mainnet and Testnets running in any pre-Conway era.
+This applies to mainnet and testnets running in any pre-Conway era.
 If you are running a private testnet, you can use this feature to update your testnet parameters.
 :::